Spaces of \(p\)-adic automorphic forms

 • t1, t2 – elements of \(P^1(\QQ_p)\) (the endpoints of integration)

-• E – (default: None).
-If specified, will not compute the covering adapted to t1 and t2 and instead use the given one.
+• E – (default: None) if specified, will not compute the covering adapted to t1 and t2 and instead use the given one.
 In that case, E should be a list of matrices corresponding to edges describing the open balls to be considered.

-• method – string (default: ‘moments’).
-Tells which algorithm to use (alternative is ‘riemann_sum’, which is unsuitable for computations requiring high precision)
+• method – string (default: 'moments'); tells which algorithm to use (alternative is 'riemann_sum', which is unsuitable for computations requiring high precision)

-• mult – boolean (default: False).
-Whether to compute the multiplicative version.
+• mult – boolean (default: False); whether to compute the multiplicative version

-The result of the Coleman integral
+OUTPUT: the result of the Coleman integral

 EXAMPLES: